Rapid hydrofracture of icy moon shells: insights from glaciology: Introduction

-However, consideration of water bodies perched over ice on Earth strongly suggests that the negative relative buoyancy of water presents a major problem to their stability.
-Supraglacial lakes, which can exceed 0.125 km2 in surface area, pepper the margins of the Greenland Ice Sheet and are readily observed to drain rapidly through hydrofracture \citep{Das2008FractureDrainage., Doyle2013IceSheet, Fitzpatrick2014AGreenland, Williamson2018Dual-satelliteGreenland, Chudley2019SupraglacialGlacier}.
-Theoretical considerations show that such fractures will reach the ice-sheet bed given a sufficient supply of water \citep{Weertman1973CanGlacier, vanderVeen2007FractureGlaciers, Krawczynski2009ConstraintsSheets}.
+However, consideration of water bodies \track{over ice sheets on Earth (supraglacial lakes)} strongly suggests that the negative relative buoyancy of water presents a major problem to their stability. \track{Antarctic ice shelves feature supraglacial lakes up to around 1 km in diameter, which are observed to drain rapidly through hydrofracture} \citep{Scambos2000ThePeninsula, Robel2019AHydrofracture, Dunmire2020ObservationsSheet, Warner2021RapidAntarctica, Banwell2024ObservedAntarctica}. \track{Such lakes also} pepper the margins of the Greenland Ice Sheet\track{,} with 28-45\% readily observed to drain rapidly through hydrofracture \citep{Das2008FractureDrainage., Doyle2013IceSheet, Fitzpatrick2014AGreenland, Cooley2017ObservationSheet, Williamson2018Dual-satelliteGreenland, Chudley2019SupraglacialGlacier}.
+Theoretical considerations, \track{and in the case of Greenland resultant ice-sheet speed up due to basal lubrication,} show that such fractures will reach the \track{ice-ocean or} ice-bed interface given a sufficient supply of water \citep{Weertman1973CanGlacier, VanderVeen2007FractureGlaciers, Krawczynski2009ConstraintsSheets}.
 In these settings an initial fracture is required for drainage through hydrofracture to occur.
-This may come from tensile shock from nearby hydrofracture events \citep{Christoffersen2018CascadingFracture}, a transient strain rate increase (e.g. \citealp{Poinar2021ChallengesScale}), or reactivation of an existing weakness \citep{Chudley2019SupraglacialGlacier} though it is not clear that there is a single statistically supported explanatory mechanism \citep{Williamson2018ControlsApproach}.
-Notably, supraglacial lakes form in depressions in the ice surface which are generally dominated by compressive stresses \citep{Doyle2013IceSheet, Stevens2015GreenlandSlip, Chudley2019SupraglacialGlacier}.
+This may come from tensile shock from nearby hydrofracture events \citep{Christoffersen2018CascadingFracture}, a transient strain rate increase as a result of changes in the subglacial hydrological system (e.g. \citealp{Poinar2021ChallengesScale}), \track{ice-shelf flexure} (e.g. \citealp{Banwell2013BreakupLakes}), or reactivation of an existing weakness \citep{Chudley2019SupraglacialGlacier} though it is not clear that there is a single dominant statistically supported explanatory mechanism \citep{Williamson2018ControlsApproach}.
+Notably, supraglacial lakes on the Greenland Ice Sheet form in depressions in the ice surface which are generally dominated by compressive stresses \citep{Doyle2013IceSheet, Stevens2015GreenlandSlip, Chudley2019SupraglacialGlacier}.